StephanieChevalier/notebooks_for_bonesis/README.md

 # notebooks_for_bonesis
 temporary folder for sharing notebooks to guide the use of bonesis

-In the "tutorials" folder, notebooks to share to general steps of:
+In the "tutorials" folder, notebooks for helping the the general steps of:
 * **the prior knowledge network preprocessing**
 * **the observations preprocessing**